oktopuslinky/party-planner/README.txt

 It allows people to plan parties.

 SETUP:
-  1. Go to command line, and type (DIR is the directory that the directory that the folder is located in):
+  1. Go to command line, and type (DIR is the directory on your computer that the folder is located in):

     cd DIR